Undergraduate direct and conditional admission requirements

 Conditional admission will be offered to students who are academically competitive but have not achieved the necessary score for direct admission or have not submitted a TOEFL, PTE, or IELTS score.
 If you do not meet the English proficiency requirements listed above you will be enrolled in the INTO CSU Academic English Program (AEP).
 Until the Academic English Program is completed or the required TOEFL, PTE Academic or IELTS score is achieved, enrollment in regular University academic courses is at the discretion of the AEP.

 Graduate Requirements, see: Graduate English Proficiency Requirements (see “TOEFL/IELTS SCORES”)

 TOEFL scores must be submitted to CSU directly from the testing agency.
 Pearson and IELTS official score printouts should be sent to the Admissions office: 1062 Campus Delivery, Fort Collins, CO 80523-1062 or email: firstname.lastname@example.org.

 TOEFL test dates, locations, and costs:

 Pearson Test of English (PTE) Academic test: http://pearsonpte.com/test-takers/test/

 Alternative measures of English proficiency

 Undergraduate students who have applied for admission can log in to their applicant status to access an English Proficiency Appeal Form to request consideration using an alternative measure of proficiency.
 Examples of acceptable alternatives include the following:

-- Successful completion of the INTO CSU Academic English Program (Conditional admission may be offered to AEP students at the intermediate or advanced level.)
+- Successful completion of the INTO CSU Academic English Program (conditional admission may be offered to AEP students studying at the advanced level).